 This program also improves children’s literacy and creative problem-solving.
 Through songwriting, storytelling and performance workshops, and reflective activities delivered in partnership with children’s wellbeing and welfare specialists, children are equipped with life-long, creative strategies for personal change, which they then take out into their families and extended communities, leading by example towards new ways of being in the world.

-Banyule Kids Thrive has been delivered in West Heidelberg since 2012, working with successive children from St Pius X, and Charles La Trobe College – Olympic Village and Macleod campuses.
+Banyule Kids Thrive was delivered in West Heidelberg from 2012-2016, working with successive children from St Pius X, and Charles La Trobe College – Olympic Village and Macleod campuses.
 Aimed at children aged 5 to 8, the program supports them to carve out alternative pathways to conflict and violence, growing a generation of children with the understanding, skills and ability to communicate and collaborate positively.

 The program builds on the Calmer Classrooms model of working with traumatised children, as developed by Berry Street.
 It also delivers professional development for educators and children’s specialists in using the arts for social development, and using the Kids Thrive model for engaging children who have experienced trauma.